wisemen-digital/flutter-onboarding-codelab/pages/4_overview.md

 Start by switching the `StateLessWidget` to a `ConsumerWidget`.
 The consumer widget is a widget that can read providers and listen to changes.
 Change the body with a `CustomScrollView`.
 This is a scrollable view that allows you to create custom scroll effects.
 Add a `PlatformSliverAppBar` with the title 'My Todos'.
-This is a custom appbar that adapts to both iOS and Android styles.
+This is a custom app bar that adapts to both iOS and Android styles.
 Slivers are scrollable areas that can be composed to create custom scroll effects.
 Add a `SliverPadding` with padding and a `PagedSliverList`.
 This is a sliver list that fetches data from the `PagingController` and displays it in a list.
 The `PagedSliverList` has a `separatorBuilder` that adds a gap between the items.
 The `builderDelegate` is a delegate that builds the list items.